SerenTera/afk-notify/README.md

 # afk-notify
 A tera-proxy module that uses tera-notifier to push windows notification when various ingame event happens (eg: ims party found, someone metioned you in chat while you afk, etc..)

+## Updates
-Update: If you updated win10 recently to Fall creators update, update tera-notifier: https://github.com/SerenTera/tera-notifier
+- If you updated win10 recently to Fall creators update, update tera-notifier: https://github.com/SerenTera/tera-notifier

+- Will do a configuration file soon, disable updates if needed
 Requires:
 - Commands module by Pinkie-Pie
 - tera-notifier: https://github.com/SerenTera/tera-notifier